-If you consider yourself a chili pepper guru, you know by now that the Carolina Reaper pepper is on record as the hottest pepper in the world.
+If you consider yourself a chili pepper guru, you know by now that the Carolina Reaper pepper is on record as the former hottest pepper in the world.
 However, you’d also know that other pepper gurus are constantly trying to out-do the Reaper by growing pepper strains that pack some serious (we mean serious) heat.
-And so far, there have been some contenders that want to take the title of the World’s Hottest Pepper.
+And recently, there has been one contender who has taken the crown away from this fiery juggernaut.

-According to Guinness World Records, the Carolina Reaper is still officially the hottest chili pepper in the world, reaching 1,569,000 Scoville heat units, although some Reapers have apparently tested even higher!
-This pepper earned its title on November 14, 2013 and has since dominated the pepper growing community with its unique flavor and high-intensity heat.
+According to Guinness World Records, the Carolina Reaper officially became the hottest chili pepper in the world on November 14, 2013, reaching 1,569,000 Scoville Heat Units, although some Reapers have apparently tested even higher!
+For a while, this pepper dominated the growing community with its unique flavor and high-intensity heat.

-But is the Carolina Reaper sitting in the hot seat?
-Unofficial tests held around the world indicate that there are peppers out there that blow the Reaper away in terms of heat.
-We’ve gathered our list of super-hot peppers that have either come close to, or are close to, officially knocking the Carolina Reaper off its throne as the World’s Hottest Chili Pepper.
+However, both unofficial (and, until recently, official) tests held around the world indicate that there are peppers out there that blow the Reaper away in terms of heat.
+Read our list below of peppers that are officially, or are suspected to be, hotter than the former World's Hottest Chili Pepper.

 1. Trinidad Moruga Scorpion